Where the Stars Really Go When They're in Toronto

 The Shangri-La HotelWhere: Just a two-minute walk from St. Andrew subway station, the Shangri-La can be found at 188 University Avenue.

-Star-power: The hotel is an Official Hospitality Partner of the Toronto International Film Festival and is well known to be a celebrity hotspot both during TIFF and year-round.
+Star-power: The hotel has been an Official Hospitality Partner of the Toronto International Film Festival and is well known to be a celebrity hotspot both during TIFF and year-round.
 From unforgettable meals at Bosk, the hotel’s signature restaurant, to the upscale comforts of the Lobby Lounge, the Shangri-La Hotel has cemented its status as a celebrity-favourite in the city.

-FYI: Just in time for this year’s TIFF, the hotel has refreshed their lobby to include a new stage, which will feature a handcrafted Fazioli piano, where guests will be able to take in live music daily and into the evenings.
+FYI: Just in time for this year’s TIFF, the hotel recently refreshed their lobby to include a new stage, which will feature a handcrafted Fazioli piano, where guests will be able to take in live music daily and into the evenings.

 Bisha HotelWhere: In the heart of the entertainment district at 80 Blue Jays Way, you’ll find the Bisha Hotel.